na-na-hi/renget/archive/SillyT_Lorebook.md

 **I generally try to keep lorebook entries under 50 tokens, so that every round Silly Tavern can pull in 3-4 of them, as needed.**
 For example, that might be 2 Named NPCs, as well as their surroundings.

 Why not expand the token budget?
 Well, for base Turbo you get about 4000 tokens.
-That 200 Lorebook budget is fighting for space with your character definition(s), NSFW prompt, JB, Author Notes, etc. What's left goes to Context, and generally more Context = Better ERP.
+That 200 Lorebook budget is fighting for space with your character definition(s), NSFW prompt, JB, Author Notes, etc. What's left goes to Context, and generally more Context = Better RP.
 Generally, I've found lower token count is better for several reasons:
 1. AI responds better to tighter / shorter definitions
 2. Forces bot author to be efficient... do you really need more?
 3. Less tokens = more past chat in Context